digitalmethodsinitiative/4cat/INSTALL.md

 ## Running 4CAT
 ### Running the backend
-The backend can be run by navigating to the `backend` folder and using the `backend.py` script in there to control the 4CAT backend daemon:
+The backend is run as a daemon that can be started and stopped using the included `4cat-daemon.py` script:

 ```
-cd backend
-python3 backend.py start
+python3 4cat-daemon.py start
 ```

 Other valid arguments are `stop`, `restart` and `status`.
 Note that 4CAT was made to run on a UNIX-like system and the above will not work on Windows.
-If you want to use Windows you can run `bootstrap.py`, which will run the backend directly in the terminal (this is not recommended except for testing or development, and disabled on UNIX-like systems).
+If you want to use Windows you can run `bootstrap.py` in the `backend` folder, which will run the backend directly in the terminal (this is not recommended except for testing or development, and disabled on UNIX-like systems).

 ### Running the web tool
-Next, start the web tool.
-Navigate to the `webtool` folder and run the 4CAT Flask app:
+The web tool is a Flask app.
+It is recommended that you run the web tool as a WSGI module: see the [Flask documentation](http://flask.pocoo.org/docs/1.0/deploying/) for more details.
+For testing and development, you can run the Flask app locally from the command line:

 ```
-cd ../webtool
-FLASK_APP=fourcat flask run
+FLASK_APP=webtool/fourcat flask run
 ```

 With the default configuration, you can now navigate to